Mkohm/detekt-hint/README.md

 ## Getting started
 If you just want to analyze some code without bothering with the Danger integration head to the [command line section](#With-the-command-line).
 If you want to start writing some Kotlin in a new repository with most of the setup done - head to [this sample repository](https://github.com/Mkohm/detekt-hint-sample).

-Else, grab a coffee and read on.
+Else, grab a :coffee: and read on.

 ### Using detekt-hint with Danger
 To add detekt-hint and Danger to your repository you will have to follow these steps: